Taugeshtu/so-sorcery/README.md

 - [ ] maybe streaming support?
 - [ ] Better tool ecosystem (interpreter, tree, maybe bash/cmd?)
 - [ ] Docs/readme of some kind, or a tutorial
+- [ ] When files are added/removed/renamed, we need to be aware of this...
+This will kill "refresh" button

 ---